jax.experimental.pallas.tpu.InterpretParams#

 get_vector_clock_size(num_devices)

-Returns the number of vector clocks to use.`
+Returns the number of vector clocks to use for TPU interpret mode.`

 Attributes